SurayaSumona/ford_used_car_analysis/README.md

 # Data Analysis and Data Visualization of the Ford used cars
+In this dataset, there has some ford used car's information.
+Here are the descriptions of the columns for the dataset:
+**Target variable:**
+**Price:** selling price of the cars
+**Features:**
+**model:** list of the Ford cars
+**year:** when the car was made
+**transmission:** transmission adapts the output of the internal combustion engine to the drive wheels **mileage:** The mileage of a vehicle is the number of miles that it can travel using one gallon or litre of fuel **fuelType:** different fuels a vehicle may use **mpg**: miles per gallon the vehicle can travel **engineSize:** engineSize is the volume of fuel and air that can be pushed through a car's cylinders

 ### Goal of this project:
-#### Learn Data visualization and predict the price of the used cars using Machine learning algorithm
+#### Learn Data visualization and predict the resale price of the used cars using Machine learning algorithm
 **Exploratory Data Analysis**:
 * Read the data as Pandas Dataframe
 * Check the data types and missing values